gmdsi/GMDSI_notebooks/README.md

 Pre-requisites for Part 0 include a basic understanding of Python, Jupyter Notebooks, and MODFLOW 6 [@Langevin_MODFLOW_6_Modular_2022].
 Familiarity with git is a bonus but not fundamental.

-After completing this module, learners should be able to:

-  - Describe the structure and components of the synthetic Freyberg model.
-  - Apply the `pyemu` Python package to interface with PEST/PEST++.
-  - Discuss the mathematical concepts that underpin the PEST/PEST++ software.

 ## Part 1: Introduction to ``PEST`` and the Gauss-Levenberg Marquardt Approach

+> After completing this module, learners should be able to:
+>
+> - Describe the GLM approach to parameter estimation.
+> - Explain non-uniqueness, identifiability and equifinality in the context of decision-support > modelling.
+> - Construct a ``PEST`` control file and interface files.
+> - Understand the effect of parameterization schemes on model predictive ability.
+> - Explain the difference between linear and non-linear uncertainty analysis approaches and > the value of each.

 Part 1 focuses on the Gauss-Levenberg Marquardt (GLM) approach to parameter estimation and associated uncertainty analysis in a groundwater modelling context.
 This was the foundation of the ``PEST`` software for multiple decades and the theory continues to resonate through newer techniques.